 World Health Organization (WHO) webpage for Coronavirus disease (COVID-19) outbreak here.

 211 Riverside County has been selected by the County of Riverside as the designated information line for COVID-19 public inquiries.
 Operators are available any time to answer your questions and to provide the most up to date public health information available.
-Additionally, operators are able to help provide referals to services such as food, shelter, and other health related requests.
+Additionally, operators are able to help provide referrals to services such as food, shelter, and other health-related requests.

 If you would like to assist 211 Riverside County in providing these additional resources, you may make an online contribution by clicking the link Give by clicking here

 If you are having emotional feelings, experiencing anxiety, having suicidal thoughts, or are in crisis, please call 1-951-686-HELP (4357) anytime, day or night.
 Helpline provides research-based help and compassionate hope to every contact in over 120 languages.
 The service is free and confidential.

 What is the novel coronavirus?

 A novel coronavirus is a new coronavirus that has not been previously identified.
 The virus causing coronavirus disease 2019 (COVID-19), is not the same as the coronaviruses that commonly circulate among humans and cause mild illness, like the common cold. https://www.cdc.gov/coronavirus/types.html

 A diagnosis with coronavirus 229E, NL63, OC43, or HKU1 is not the same as a COVID-19 diagnosis.
 Patients with COVID-19 will be evaluated and cared for differently than patients with common coronavirus diagnosis.